objones25/mcp-research-tool/README.md

 - Cloudflare Workers for hosting and execution
 - OpenAI API for result synthesis (optional)

+Special thanks to:
+- The Octotools team for inspiring the orchestration component architecture
-Special thanks to all the API providers and the open-source community for making this project possible.
+- All the API providers and the open-source community for making this project possible.